adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 # AutoStart
-start the process automatically once you execute the script
+start the process automatically once you execute the script the option will also auto exit at the end without prompt

 - Note: Do not change the structure of W10UI.ini, just set your options after the equal sign =